adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/firstapp_pc.md

 same application at the end.
 The primary reason for going through this slowly is to ensure that all our build and run processes are set up properly.
 If this is the first mobile app you have ever written, you will see that there are quite a few things that need to be set up.
+This chapter covers the set up required for a Windows PC.
+If you wish to develop your applications on a Mac, then skip to the [next chapter][int-firstapp-mac].

 The application we are going to build together is a simple task list.
 The mobile client will have three screens - an entry screen, a task list and a task